-The project is broken into three distinctive interations:
+The project is separated into three distinctive interations:

 - 1. The creation of a GUI along with Artificial Intelligence that the computer will use to play games. - 2.
 The use of the Genetic Algorithm in order to find the most effective Evaluation Value set. - 3.
-Having the computer learn from the moves it makes in previous games and storing this information for later use in order to increase the level of play and efficiency.
+Having the computer learn from the moves it makes and storing this information for later use in order to increase the level of play and efficiency.